zakirullin/cognitive-load/README.md

-# Cognitive Load In Software Development
+# Cognitive Load is what matters

 *It is a living document, last update: **February 2024***